 And know the place for the first time.”

 —T.S.
-Eliot, from “Little Gidding,” Four Quartets (Gardners Books; Main edition, April 30, 2001) Originally published 1943.”
+Eliot, from “Little Gidding,” Four Quartets (Gardners Books; Main edition, April 30, 2001) Originally published 1943.

-Listening to the Seagrass Meadows
+Listening with the Seagrass Meadows

 January 10-12, 2024